-If you’d rather not piece together your pool’s automated features, you can opt for a full smart pool automation system.
+If you’d rather not piece together your pool’s automated features, you can instead go for a complete smart pool automation system.
 If you already have a few automated features or have put your automation system together slowly over time, then you’ll only need a smart hub control system to control your pool and spa remotely.
-These systems cost anywhere from $900-$2500.
+These systems cost anywhere from $900-$2,500.

-If you need all of the automation products still and want the whole thing installed, which we highly recommend, you’re looking at a much higher price tag.
-Sometimes upwards of $20,000 for all the products and accessories.
-If you’re on a budget, I recommend upgrading features one at a time and pulling the trigger on the full panel later on.
+If you still need all of the automation products and want the whole thing installed by a professional, which I highly recommend, you’re looking at a much higher price tag.
+You may be looking at upwards of $20,000 for all the products and accessories.
+If you’re on a budget, I recommend upgrading features one at a time and opting for the full panel later.

-Full systems will save you a lot of money in the long run, but they do have a higher cost upfront, so it’s up to you and your pool professional to decide when the right time is to install one.
-Just a reminder, any full automation panel or system is going to be very complicated to install.
-I highly recommend hiring a trained professional so that you can ensure that they set up your system properly right away.
+Complete systems will save you a lot of money in the long run, but they have a higher upfront cost, so it’s up to you to decide when is the right time to install one.
+Full automation panels or systems are very complicated to install.
+This complexity is why I highly recommend hiring a trained professional so you can ensure that the system is appropriately set up.

-Another note is that you will need good internet speeds in your pool and spa area to run your smart pool system properly.
-It’s easy to check on your speed by bringing a laptop or smart device out to the pool deck and utilizing an online speed testing tool.
-You may need a WiFi booster outside or on the inside wall nearest your pool area to increase your speeds.
+It is worth noting that you will need strong internet speeds in your pool and spa area to run your smart pool system properly.
+It’s easy to check your speed by bringing a laptop or smart device to the pool deck and utilizing an online speed testing tool.
+You may need a WiFi booster outside or on the wall nearest your pool area to increase your speeds.

-As with everything, there are pros and cons to choosing a full smart pool automation system.
-Here are a couple for your consideration:
+Here are some pros and cons to consider when choosing a whole smart pool automated system.

 - Easy to upgrade on an older pool